MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/adapter-oracle-ebs/best-practices-to-secure-the-oracle-e-business-suite-adapter.md

 ---
 description: "Learn more about: Best practices to secure the Oracle E-Business Suite adapter"
-title: "Best practices to secure the Oracle E-Business Suite adapter | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server"
+title: "Best practices to secure the Oracle E-Business Suite adapter" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server"
 ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-ms.assetid: 2d492d22-2a1f-4b91-9000-a4d74c6fb2fb
-caps.latest.revision: 8
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # Best practices to secure the Oracle E-Business Suite adapter
 This section provides best practices that you should follow to more completely protect sensitive data when you use or develop applications that consume the [!INCLUDE[adapteroracleebusinesslong](../../includes/adapteroracleebusinesslong-md.md)].